Richmond Football Club: Origins and VFA years (1885–1907)

 Richmond were now openly at odds with the VFA, and matters failed to improve in the next few years.
 The club was campaigning against violence (both on-field and among the crowd), ungentlemanly conduct and poor sportsmanship, issues that plagued the VFA to a far greater extent than the rival VFL since the 1896 split.
 Richmond cultivated links with some VFL clubs by playing practice matches against them.
 Richmond knew that they were a major asset to the VFA, had built up a large following and played on one of the best grounds in the competition, where they remained unbeaten for five years.
 In 1905, Richmond confirmed their status with a second premiership, this time overcoming bitter rivals North Melbourne, "Mallee" Johnson had moved to Carlton, but youngster Charlie Ricketts dominated the season and won plaudits among the pressmen, who voted him the best player in the VFA.

 However, Ricketts was also lost to the VFL and injury hit the club hard.
 In 1906–07, the Tigers played finals without looking likely to win the flag.
 The club earned a rebuke from the VFA for scheduling a practice match against Geelong before the 1907 season, then went ahead with the commitment and earned further censure.
 Later in the year it became clear that the VFL wanted to expand its competition and Richmond won a place ahead of North Melbourne, which had been strengthened by an amalgamation with the bankrupt West Melbourne as part of their bid.
-Richmond were granted admission along with the now defunct University Football Club.
+Richmond were granted admission to the VFL on 18 October 1907.